PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ![snap0156](https://user-images.githubusercontent.com/13696193/43273880-aa1955e6-90cb-11e8-94b6-673ecdb2698c.jpg)

 While you can do it on an element by element or window level basis, the easier way is to use either the `theme` calls or `set_options`.
-These calls will set colors for all window that are created.
+These calls will set colors for all windows that are created.

-Be aware that once you change these options they are changed for the rest of your program's execution.
+Be aware that once you change these options, they are changed for the rest of your program's execution.
 All of your windows will have that Theme, until you change it to something else.

-This call sets a number of the different color options.
+This call sets a number of different color options.

 ```python
 SetOptions(background_color='#9FB8AD',